steinuil/the-little-ocamler/README.md

 Because I am a lazy person, I decided to take this as an opportunity to learn OCaml too.

 ## Now with ReasonML examples
-A contributor has added a translation from ocaml to reason syntax.
+Thanks to @hzamir, a translation to ReasonML syntax has been added under the `reasonml/` directory.